 - Use information on constructivist models of learning to thoughtfully improve their selection of instructional tactics.

 - Learn the Tell, Show, Do and Reflection components of courseware to balance learning styles.

 - Use distance education research and best practices to select the distance education strategies (including E-Learning Society features) they will deploy at the general, module and lesson levels of their course.

-Instructor: Denise Evanovitch, MLT
+Author/Instructor: Denise Evanovitch, MLT